 Why am I so moody?

-Pregnant women are frequently more emotional labile than usual and are often less able to cope with normal stresses.
+Pregnant women are frequently more emotionally sensitive than usual and are often less able to cope with normal stresses.
 They can become upset more easily than they usually would, cry more often and sometimes without a significant reason, cope less with normal job and household duties, have poor concentration, have poor memory, etc. This can be a problem from the beginning though is usually worse as pregnancy advances.
 It is due to the hormones of pregnancy.

 Pregnancy hormone changes can be relevant as a cause, Also pregnancy behavioural changes may in part sometimes be related to coming to grips with “being pregnant” and the impact pregnancy can have on lifestyle and busyness of life before being pregnancy.
 It can also be due to being anxious about what is about to happen – labour and delivery, whether you will cope as a mother, stress about finances, etc. Other pregnancy symptoms can make it worse such as being aware you are not coping, feeling uncomfortable and tired, not feeling as attractive as a woman, etc.

 What can be done?